Fabryz/wander/README.md

 Features
 --------

-* Use arrows to wander around the canvas, some [frontend testing here](http://jsfiddle.net/Fabryz/MyMbr/10/) and [over here](http://jsfiddle.net/Fabryz/BTsRb/) on JSFiddle.
+* Use arrows to wander around the canvas, some [frontend testing here](http://jsfiddle.net/Fabryz/MyMbr/10/), [over here](http://jsfiddle.net/Fabryz/BTsRb/) and [the most recent one here](http://jsfiddle.net/Fabryz/8Gcvq/) on JSFiddle.
 * Lag like hell
 * Suggest me how to improve it